-The roof decorations of Da Zhao Temple mainly include dharma wheels, victory banners, golden deer, and treasure bottles, which are decorative components with religious attributes.
-Most of the main ridges of the roofs are adorned with treasure bottles or dharma wheels placed on both sides, often supported by gilded bronze poles.
-Han-style roofs frequently feature ridge beast decorations.
-The meaning displayed by these ridge beasts varies according to their positions and shapes.
+The roof decorations of Da Zhao Temple mainly include dharma wheels, victory banners, golden deer, and treasure bottles, which are decorative components covering religious attributes.
+Most of the main ridges of the roofs are adorned with treasure bottles or dharma wheels placed on both sides, mostly gilded bronze poles; Han-style roofs often have ridge beast decorations.
+The meaning displayed by ridge beasts varies according to their positions and shapes.
 Since Da Zhao was an imperial temple at that time, sculptures of dragons, which represent imperial power and status in Han-style architecture, can be seen in Da Zhao Temple.
-Additionally, the Mongolian symbol "Sulu Ding" also appears on the roof.
-Therefore, elements such as dragons, which are common decorative features in Han-style architecture, and decorative elements of Tibetan Buddhism, such as dharma wheels and treasure bottles, as well as Mongolian symbols, all coexist in Da Zhao Temple.
+In addition, the Mongolian symbol "Sulu Ding" also appears on the roof.
+Therefore, elements such as dragons, common decorative elements in Han-style architecture, and decorative elements of Tibetan Buddhism such as dharma wheels and treasure bottles, as well as Mongolian symbols, all exist in Da Zhao Temple.
 These elements serve as strong evidence of the integration of Central Plains culture with Mongolian culture and Tibetan Buddhist culture.